Skip to content

 Both games hide a surprising amount of variety in their secondary queues, and that variety is often where casual players spend most of their time.

 League of Legends ships ARAM (All Random All Mid) on the Howling Abyss map for shorter, single-lane matches.
 The client also bundles Teamfight Tactics, Riot’s auto-battler, plus seasonal rotating modes like One For All and Ultra Rapid Fire.
-ARAM games average roughly 20 minutes in our sessions, which makes them a clean lunch-break option compared to the standard 32-minute Summoner’s Rift queue.
+ARAM games tend to run around 20 minutes, which makes them a clean lunch-break option compared to a standard Summoner’s Rift queue.

 Dota 2 counters with Turbo mode for faster matches and Ability Draft for chaos play where every hero rerolls four random abilities.
 The custom games browser also surfaces community-made modes like Auto Chess, Dota Underlords’ predecessor, and Overthrow.